firecracker-microvm/firecracker/docs/network-setup.md

 Substituting our values, we get: `ip=172.16.0.2::172.16.0.1:255.255.255.252::eth0:off`.
 Insert this at the end of your boot arguments for your microVM, and the guest Linux kernel will automatically perform the routing configuration done in the _In the Guest_ section without needing `iproute2` installed in the guest.
-(This argument doesn't configure DNS, however).

 As soon as you boot the guest, it will already be connected to the network (assuming you correctly performing the other steps).

+**Note**: you can also use the `ip` argument to configure a primary DNS server and, optionally, a second DNS server without needing to touch `/etc/resolv.conf`.
+As an example:

+`ip=172.16.0.2::172.16.0.1:255.255.255.252::eth0:off:8.8.8.8:1.1.1.1` configures `8.8.8.8` as the
+primary DNS server and `1.1.1.1` as the secondary DNS server, as well as the rest of the guest-side routing.